shanker-narayan/instacart_data_analysis/README.md

 |---|---|
 | Fresh fruit, milk, yogurt, baby food/formula | Frozen meals, ice cream, frozen produce, soft drinks |

-**Business implication:** staples (milk, yogurt, fresh produce) are what convert new users into repeat, loyal shoppers — the retention engine.
+**Business implication:** staples (milk, yogurt, fresh produce) are what convert new users into repeat, loyal shoppers.
 Frozen/convenience items skew toward new-user acquisition but don't sustain loyalty.
 This maps directly to a promotional strategy: **use frozen/quick-item deals to welcome new shoppers, and staple-based offers (dairy, produce) to drive retention.**

 ---